Location: Skaggs Bldg 312

 Graduate Students' Work:

-Casey N. Ruggiero MA.
+Casey N. Ruggiero.
 Explanatory models of depression: influences on self-efficacy, self-stigma, causal beliefs & treatment preference

-Laura Boucher MA.
+Laura Boucher.
 Depression is a brain disease: an examination of the impact of biological explanations of mental illness

-Anayansi Lombardero MA.
+Anayansi Lombardero.
 Prevalence and correlates of smoking status among depressed individuals in VA primary care

 Elizabeth A. Harwood PhD.
 Attachment, personality, and conflict behaviors in romantic couples: examining vulnerability to depression.